 - High levels of omega-3 essential fatty acids, such as EPA and DHA.
 These can have a mild anti-inflammatory benefit and support many body systems.

 Avoid high-protein and high-fat dog foods if your dog has a sensitive stomach.
 Also, avoid raw diets, as dogs with sensitive stomachs may have compromised immune and digestive systems.
 Harmful bacteria found in raw meats, such as E. coli and Salmonella, can cause serious infection.

-If your dog is suffering with gastrointestinal issues, you should also avoid Paleo, Low Carb and Grain Free diets.
+If your dog is suffering from gastrointestinal issues, you should also avoid Paleo, Low Carb, and Grain-Free diets.
 These can worsen diarrhea and vomiting in certain dogs with sensitive stomachs.

 Finally, even some dog food for sensitive stomachs recipes will not be a good fit for your pet depending on his individual situation and tummy problem causes.
 This is why it's important to see a veterinarian and do some testing before deciding on the dietary approach and picking the next dog food formulation.